 I truly am the worst blogger because I didn’t repaint my nails for these pictures nor did I remember to take a before and after picture of using this product.

-I promise that this isn’t an ad, sponsored, and none of the links are affiliate ones.
-This post is because I am absolutely obsessed with this product because it works great and is budget-friendly and I know other pale gals are struggling out there with finding something that works.
+I promise that this isn’t an ad or sponsored.
+I am absolutely obsessed with this product.
+It works great and it is budget-friendly.
+There are other pale folks who are struggling out there with finding something that works so I’m hoping this helps narrow the searches down a bit.

 Let me know if you’ve used this product before or any type of self-tanner because I’d love to hear your thoughts!
 All I can say is that I love it and I understand that suntan confidence boost.